rechen-werk/IntroToFullstack/README.md

 This app enables you to book a slot for having a fun time with your mate.

 ## Run backend & frontend
+In order to use this application, you need a Google API Client ID!
+You can then set in `frontend/main.ts`.

 To run the backend and frontend, you can either use **npm** or **docker**.

 ### npm